HAWHHCalendarBot/study-website-stalker/de/haw-hamburg/en-study-degree-courses-a-z-study-courses-in-detail-course-courses-show-information-engineering-Studierende.md

  IBAN: DE08200000000020101544
  BIC: MARKDEF1200

-**Purpose** for winter semester 2023/24:
+**Purpose** for summer semester 2024:
- Semester code 20232 and your student ID number (please do not leave a space in between!) last name, first name (please leave a space between the student ID number and your name!), e.g.: 202322567890 Mustermann, Max
+ Semester code 20241 and your student ID number (please do not leave a space in between!) last name, first name (please leave a space between the student ID number and your name!), e.g.: 202412567890 Mustermann, Max

 [All the necessary information about the current semester contribution and your payment status is available through the myHAW student and application portal.](https://myhaw.haw.tuhh.de/qisserver/pages/cs/sys/portal/hisinoneStartPage.faces)